HuggoWuggo/Rusty-Chess/README.md

 1. Get all the pieces onto the board.

-**2. Be able to click and move pieces.**
+2. Be able to click and move pieces.

-3. Be able to only move pieces to legal locations.
+**3. Be able to only move pieces to legal locations.**

 4. Add captures.